ESMValGroup/ESMValTool/doc/sphinx/source/recipes/droughts/recipe_spei.rst

 of the atmosphere.
-It represents the amount of water that would evaporate from a reference surface, i.e. an fully watered grass land. ``pet.R`` is able to calculate PET based on a method of the users choosing (``pet_type``) using the `SPEI.R package <https://doi.org/10.32614/CRAN.package.SPEI>`_.
+It represents the amount of water that would evaporate from a reference surface, i.e. an fully watered grass land. ``pet.R`` is able to calculate PET based on a method of the users choosing (``pet_type``) using the `SPEI.R`_ library.
 The approximations require different input variables.
 To control which variables are available to which diagnostic script in a more complex recipe, they can be set explicitly as ancestors.

 - Thornthwaite: tas
 - Hargreaves: tasmin, tasmax, (rsdt, pr)
 - Penman: tasmin, tasmax, sfcWind, ps, rsds, (rsdt, clt, hurs)

-The Thornthwaite equation (Thornthwaite, 1948) is the simplest one based solely on temperature.
+The Thornthwaite equation (`Thornthwaite, 1948`_) is the simplest one based solely on temperature.
 Hargreaves (1994) provides an equation based on daily minimum (tasmin) and maximum temperature (tasmax) and external radiation (rsdt).
-If precipitation data (pr) is provided and `use_pr: TRUE` it will be used as a proxy for irradiation to correct PET following Droogers and Allen (2002).
+If precipitation data (pr) is provided and ``use_pr: TRUE`` it will be used as a proxy for irradiation to correct PET following `Droogers and Allen (2002)`_.
 The Penman-Monteith formula additionally considers surface windspeed (sfcWind), pressure (ps), and relative humidity (hurs).
 Some of these variables can be approximated if not available (for example by providing clt instead of rsds).
 There are further modifications to the Penman-Monteith equation, that can be selected using the ``method`` key for ``pet_type: Penman``.
-Details about the different methods can be found in the SPEI.R package documentation Beguería and Vicente-Serrano (2011).
+Details about the different methods can be found in the `SPEI.R`_ package documentation (Beguería and Vicente-Serrano, 2011).

 User settings